Niklus/react-notes/readme.md

 - React Components promote code reuse and are easier to debug.
 - A React Component's name has to start with an uppercase.
 - Use UpperCamelCase when naming React Components
+- The first part of a JSX tag determines the type of the React element.
+- Capitalized types indicate that the JSX tag is referring to a React component.
+- A React Component is a function that returns a React Element.
+- Define one component per file for easier maintenance.
+- Make the name of the file match the name of the Component.

+## clsx

+- clsx is a tiny utility for constructing className strings conditionally.
+- You can install clsx with npm install clsx
+- clsx({"your-class-name": booleanValue}) is the generic syntax for clsx.